Buying Property? Know the Must-Register Documents Under the Registration Act.

 Usually a lawyer or deed writer, but it must be signed and submitted by both parties.

-• Do both buyer and seller need to be present?
+19. Do both the buyer and seller need to be present?

 Yes, by checking at the Sub-Registrar Office or online property record portals in some states.